Squash (sport): Contribution to health

 Squash provides an excellent cardiovascular workout.
 Players can expend approximately 600–1,000 food calories (3,000–4,000 kJ) every hour playing squash, according to English or Hi-Ho scoring.
-The sport also provides a good upper- and lower-body workout by exercising both the legs in running around the court and the arms and torso in swinging the racket.
+The sport also provides a good upper- and lower-body workout by exercising both the legs in running around the court and the arms (especially the racket arm) and torso in swinging the racket.
 In 2003, Forbes rated squash as the number-one healthiest sport to play.
 However, one study has implicated squash as a cause of possible fatal cardiac arrhythmia and argued that squash is an inappropriate form of exercise for older men with heart disease.

 Around the world

-According to the World Squash Federation, there are about 50,000 squash courts in the world, with 188 countries and territories having at least one court.
-England had the greatest number at 8,500.
-The other countries with more than 1,000 courts, in descending order by number were Germany, Egypt, the United States of America, Australia, South Africa, Canada, Malaysia, France, the Netherlands, and Spain.
-Today, The United States has the fastest growing squash participation.
-There are an estimated 20 million squash players worldwide.

 As of November 2019, there were players from eighteen countries in the top fifty of the men's world rankings, with Egypt dominating with fifteen players, six of whom were in the top ten, including ranks one through four.
 Similarly, the women's world rankings featured players from sixteen countries, again led by Egypt taking thirteen spots of the top fifty, whilst holding spots one through four in the world.

 The men's and women's Professional Squash Association tour, men's rankings and women's rankings are run by the Professional Squash Association (PSA).

 The Professional Squash Tour is a tour based in the United States.